tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 when, and only when, they appear in all capitals, as shown here.
 All TLS notation comes from {{RFC8446, Section 3}}.

-# Deployment Overview
+# Overview

+This section provides an overview of ECH Protocol Operation.

+## Topologies

 This protocol is designed to operate in one of two topologies illustrated below, which we call "Shared Mode" and "Split Mode".
-These modes are described in the following section.

-## Topologies

 The simplest topology is "Shared Mode", in which a service provider is the origin server for multiple domains ("private.example.org" and